ViT$^3$: Unlocking Test-Time Training in Vision

 \section{Exploring Test-Time Training Designs}

 In this section, we conduct a systematic empirical study of Test-Time Training designs in vision.
-We employ the classical vision Transformer architecture DeiT~\cite{deit} and substitute the attention blocks with TTT layers to create our baseline.
-Each inner training (loss function, learning rate, batch size and epochs) and model (architecture and size) designs are introduced separately to the baseline model to assess their impact.
-Building on the empirical observations, we summarize six insights for effective TTT module.
+We employ the classical vision Transformer architecture DeiT-S~\cite{deit} and substitute the attention blocks with TTT layers to create our baseline.
+Each inner training (loss function, learning rate, batch size and epochs) and model (architecture and size) designs are introduced \textit{separately} to the baseline model to assess their impact.
+Experiments are conducted on ImageNet-1K with the standard 300 epoch training settings.